edinburgh-napier/SET09102/notes/unit2_processes/workflow_tips.md

     >
     > * Use the Pomodoro technique: Break your work into short, focused intervals (e.g., 25 minutes of
     >   coding followed by a 5-minute break).
 This can help improve focus and prevent burnout.
-    > * Prioritize tasks: Break down large tasks into smaller, more manageable steps.
+    > * Prioritise tasks: Break down large tasks into smaller, more manageable steps.
 Use tools like
-    >   Kanban boards to visualize your workflow and prioritize tasks.
+    >   Kanban boards to visualise your workflow and prioritise tasks.
     > * Track progress: Regularly update your tasks and keep the team informed of your progress,
     >   whether through daily stand-ups, task trackers, or GitHub issues.